 As minimally invasive procedures, angioplasty and stenting are generally low-risk procedures that result in significantly improved outcomes.
 Also, these procedures are performed in an outpatient setting, require mild sedation, and permit patients to return to their daily routines quickly with an improved quality of life.

 Performed as a minimally invasive procedure by an interventional radiologist, angioplasty helps to restore blood flow through a narrowed or blocked artery.
 The procedure is performed in a dedicated vascular x-ray imaging suite so that the radiologist can view the placement of specialized instruments.

 During the procedure, the patient is mildly sedated and a small incision is made.
 Using x-ray guidance the interventional radiologist inserts a catheter with a special balloon at the tip directly into the blocked artery.
 The catheter is then maneuvered through the artery to where the blockage is located.
 Once it is properly positioned, the balloon is inflated to compress the plaque outward against the artery wall and widen it resulting in restored blood flow.

 Occasionally, during an angioplastic procedure, the interventional radiologist may determine that a stent is needed to help keep the artery open after the procedure.
 The stent, a small mesh tube, is placed directly into the artery through the catheter and, once properly placed, exerts outward pressure on the walls of the artery where the plaque was compressed by the balloon catheter.
 The stent helps to keep the artery open after the procedure is finished.
 In certain situations, stents that are coated with medicine may be used to help prevent future blockages.

-Please contact our Cardiology Associates of Sussex County by filling out our online appointment request form or by calling (973) 383-1358.
-We have four convenient locations in Sussex County, NJ, and Milford, PA for your convenience.
+For more information on peripheral artery disease please contact Cardiology Associates of Sussex County by filling out our online appointment request form or by calling 973-579-2100.
+We have four convenient locations in Sussex County, NJ, and Milford, PA.